ginstrom/intelligence-horizon-novel/chapters/03_signs-and-portents.md

 I called it the Intelligence Horizon, and the mathematics were terrifyingly familiar.
 Below this boundary, augmented humans continued to function within recognizable parameters of human behavior.
 But once they crossed that critical point, something changed.
 The data showed a sharp discontinuity—a boundary beyond which normal human patterns began to break down.

 Just as matter approaching a black hole's event horizon becomes fundamentally disconnected from the observable universe, minds crossing the Intelligence Horizon seemed to slip beyond the reach of human understanding.
 I had discovered a cognitive event horizon, a point of no return in the landscape of consciousness itself.

-Such irony!Like objects falling toward an event horizon, no one who crossed this threshold ever returned.
+Like objects falling toward an event horizon, no one who crossed this threshold ever returned.

 I ran the calculations three times, hoping for an error.
 Each iteration confirmed the same devastating conclusion: Lydia was approaching the Intelligence Horizon.
 Her scheduled procedure would push her cognitive capacity well beyond the critical threshold.